bgcarlisle/ctcovidstop/README.md

 their overall status changed to "Terminated," "Suspended," or "Withdrawn").
-The `c19stoppedtrials` dataset contains NCT numbers for all trials that stopped between 2019-12-01 (the month of the first human cases of SARS-CoV-2) and 2022-11-30 (three-year data cutoff), and the `comparator` dataset contains NCT numbers for trials that stopped in the three years prior to the bounds for the `c19stoppedtrials` dataset (2016-12-01 to 2019-11-30).
+The `c19stoppedtrials` dataset contains NCT numbers for all trials that stopped between 2019-12-01 (the month of the first human cases of SARS-CoV-2) and 2022-11-30 (three-year data cutoff).
+Trials that stopped during the pandemic were checked for whether they started again in December 2023, to allow at least one year of follow-up for the `restart_date` and `restart_status` columns.
+The `comparator` dataset contains NCT numbers for trials that stopped in the three years prior to the bounds for the `c19stoppedtrials` dataset (2016-12-01 to 2019-11-30).